-For the Mariveles and West Bulusan geothermal projects, the Company shall decide on the next steps for these projects after it has received the decisions of the DOE on the requested suspension of obligations in the service contract for the Mariveles project, and the reconsideration of the termination of the service contract for the West Bulusan project.
+For the Mariveles Geothermal Project, the Company shall decide on the next steps for this project after it has received the decision of the DOE on the requested suspension of obligations in the service contract.
+The service contract for the West Bulusan project has already been terminated by the DOE.
 For the Iriga Geothermal Project, the Company will continue to monitor developments on the work program for this project as approved by the DOE and as implemented by its operator, Desco, Inc.